Drake669/dev-docs-test/resources/docs/2-income/4-deposits.md

 ### Downloading a deposit

-You can download a deposit by visiting this route, `<BASE_URL>/deposit-transactions/receipt/download/:uuid`
+You can download a deposit by visiting this route, `/api/v3/deposits/download`

-- `BASE_URL`: This represents the base url of the built server
+- `url`: This represents the base url of the built server
-- `uuid`: Represents the uuid of the deposit.
+- `download`: Represents the uuid of the deposit.
 Can be found in the response object after <a href="#creating-a-deposit">creating a deposit</a>

 ### Print a deposit

-You can print a deposit by visiting this route, `<BASE_URL>/deposit-transactions/receipt/print/:uuid`
+You can print a deposit by visiting this route, `/api/v3/deposits/print`

-- `BASE_URL`: This represents the base url of the built server
+- `url`: This represents the base url of the built server
-- `uuid`: Represents the uuid of the deposit.
+- `print`: Represents the uuid of the deposit.
 Can be found in the response object after <a href="#creating-a-deposit">creating a deposit</a>

 ### Depositors